ragcsalo/benkesmith-volume-buttons/README.md

 # cordova-plugin-volume-buttons

-**Detect volume button presses (up/down) on iOS and Android â€“ even when the phone is locked.**
+Detect volume button presses (up/down) on iOS and Android - even when the phone is locked.
 Perfect for remote-controlling Cordova-based magic apps (or other stealth interactions).

-âś¨ Built by @ragcsalo (Benke Smith) to help magicians perform real magic with invisible input.
+Built by @ragcsalo (Benke Smith) to help magicians perform real magic with invisible input.

 ---

-## âś… Features
+## Features

-- Detect **Volume Up / Down** button presses
+- Detect Volume Up / Down button presses
 - Works even when:
-  - App is **in the background**
+  - App is in the background
-  - Phone is **locked**
+  - Phone is locked
 - Three modes:
-  - `aggressive`: blocks the system volume bar and resets volume after each press
+  - aggressive: blocks the system volume bar and resets volume after each press
-  - `silent`: shows the system volume UI, lets volume change, still detects presses
+  - silent: shows the system volume UI, lets volume change, still detects presses
-  - `none`: disables all volume detection
+  - none: disables all volume detection
 - Set a custom baseline volume for resets in aggressive mode

 ---

-## đź”§ Installation
+## Installation

 ```bash
 cordova plugin add https://github.com/ragcsalo/benkesmith-volume-buttons.git
 ```

-> Replace `ragcsalo` with your actual GitHub username if hosting privately.
+Replace `ragcsalo` with your actual GitHub username if hosting privately.

 ---

-## đź“˛ Usage
+## Usage

 ### 1. Register a callback: